Students will acquire specific knowledge and competencies in order to enter the physician assistant profession.

 Interpersonal and Communication Skills (ICS)

-PLO2 – Utilize advanced interpersonal and communication skills with cultural and linguistic competency to interview and elicit a patient history.
+PLO2 – Utilize advanced interpersonal and communication skills to interview and elicit a patient history with cultural competence and cultural humility.
 (ICS, PROF)

 PLO3 – Develop individualized patient education and care recommendations to support patients and caregivers in making informed health decisions.
 (ICS, MK)